 In the era where bad news just keeps on coming in and there’s no certainty for a better tomorrow, it’s heartwarming to listen to an album that’s keeping its head low and concentrates on the positive little things in the artist’s own life.
 The soft memories and lovely hope-filled thoughts of hers that have been put into beautiful calm songs make for a relaxing listening experience and remind us that despite all the ongoing hell life is still pretty wonderful.
 Nothing can take away your memories of lovely things too, that’s for sure!

-Don’t forget to support this project and to follow on Instagram, Facebook, Twitter, SoundCloud, YouTube, and Spotify.
+Don’t forget to support this project and follow Heidi Serwer on Instagram, Facebook, Twitter, SoundCloud, YouTube, Apple Music, and Spotify.
 You can also check out her official website.
 If you enjoy his music and are able to provide monetary support, you might consider downloading it on Bandcamp.